huggingface/diffusers/docs/source/en/tutorials/fast_diffusion.md

 Take a look at the [Speed up inference](../optimization/fp16) guide to learn more about running inference with reduced precision.

-## Scaled dot product attention
+## SDPA

 Attention blocks are intensive to run.
-But with PyTorch's [scaled dot product attention](../optimization/torch2.0#scaled-dot-product-attention), it is a lot more efficient.
+But with PyTorch's [`scaled_dot_product_attention`](../optimization/torch2.0#scaled-dot-product-attention) function, it is a lot more efficient.
+This function is used by default in Diffusers so you don't need to make any changes to the code.

 ```python
 from diffusers import StableDiffusionXLPipeline